Designed for high-achieving students, Leiden University's master's in Middle Eastern Studies (Research) offers you unmatched resources and expertise.

 Digital copies are required initially.
 Once you have been admitted, we will tell you how to submit certified copies to the Admissions Office.

-Documents must be in the original language and accompanied by official translations if they are not in English, Dutch, German or French.
+Documents must be in the original language and accompanied by official translations if they are not in English or Dutch.
 If you have not yet completed your study programme, state your expected graduation date and submit copies of all transcripts obtained to date.

 If you are applying for an LLM Advanced Studies programme: all documents must be available in English (or translated into English).